LDAWG-a11y/a11yWebApp/src/guides/wcag-checklist-mvp-testing.md

 ---
 title: WCAG Checklist - MVP Testing
-summary: This guide walks you through Web Content Accessibility Guidelines (WCAG) testing to a minimum viable product (MVP standard for users that have not completed much testing before.
-It covers what we feel are some of the most impactful criteria to check under WCAG but is by no means an exhaustive audit and must be followed up with in depth WCAG checking.
+summary: This guide walks you through Web Content Accessibility Guidelines (WCAG) testing to a minimum viable product MVP standard for users that have not completed much testing before.
+This guide covers what we feel are some of the most impactful criteria to check under WCAG but is by no means an exhaustive audit and must be followed up with in depth WCAG check.
 author: mpateman
 date: 2023-01-06
 toc: false